 I joined the Department of Statistics at The Ohio State University in 1993, initially as an Instructor and then becoming an Assistant Professor in 1995.
 From 2000 to 2003, I was the Department's Statistical Computing Scientist.
 In September 2003, I joined the Harvard Statistics Department as a Lecturer in Statistics.

 Between December 2009 and September 2012, I was a Director of Marketing Science with in4mation insights, a market research, analytics and technology company based in Needham, MA.
 My focus with i4i was developing and implementing Bayesian solutions to market research problems.
-While with in4mation insights, major projects I worked on projects related to sensory science, retail store site location models, pricing models for internet retailers, and portfolio churn models for communications providers.
+While with in4mation insights, major projects I worked on related to sensory science, retail store site location models, pricing models for internet retailers, and portfolio churn models for communications providers.

 In September 2012, I became a Senior Statistician in the Data Sciences group at Compete, a market research company focusing on internet based data located in Boston, MA.
 Compete's data comes from a statistically representative cross-section of 2 million consumers across the United States who have given permission to have their internet clickstream behaviors and opt-in survey responses analyzed anonymously as a new source of marketing research.
 In July 2013, Compete joined with sister Kantar company Dynamic Logic to form MillwardBrown Digital.